granpino/Pi-Radio-mp3-/README.md

 You will also need to edit the mpd.conf file to include the bluetooth speaker.

     bluetoothctl
-Copy the speaker mac address xx:xx:xx:xx:xx:xx
+Copy the speaker mac address xx:xx:xx:xx:xx:xx.

     exit
     sudo nano /etc/mpd.conf

-Look for the audio output and paste the mac address:
+Look for the audio output and paste the mac address

     audio_output {
            type            "alsa"
         name            "bluetooth-speaker "